luddward/RailsForum/README.md

 * Database creation

 ### Database initialization
+Rune rake to initialize the database
+''' rake db:schema:load '''

 ### How to run the test suite
+Testing is done with RSPEC

 ### Deployment instructions
-Code is automatically deployed into prodoction from the master branch if all tests pass.
+Code is automatically deployed into production from the master branch if all tests pass.